AISimBot/AISimBot.github.io/README.md

    - [Generate an API key](https://platform.openai.com/api-keys).
    - Write down your key, as it will not be shown again.
    - You can delete and create a new key if needed.
+   - [Purchase credits](https://help.openai.com/en/articles/8264644-how-can-i-set-up-prepaid-billing) for API use.
+It may takes a few hours for API to be active.

 2. [Create a GitHub account](https://github.com/signup).
    - [Fork this project](https://github.com/AISimBot/AISimBot/fork).